soverenio/docs/docs/source/getting-started/quick-start.rst

 Quick start
 ===========

-To get started with Soveren, take a look at `basic concepts <concepts.html>`_ if needed, then go through the simple installation process below.
+To get started with Soveren, take a look at the `basic concepts <concepts.html>`_ if needed, then go through the simple installation process below.

 Installation
 ------------

-Soveren gateway supports Kubernetes for deployment.
+You need to install Soveren gateway within your perimeter.
+Soveren gateway supports Kubernetes.

 Requirements
 ^^^^^^^^^^^^